 Previously, Ms. Foster served as Assistant Dean for Business Affairs and Program Development at the University of Maryland School of Medicine.
 Earlier in her career, she served as a legislative officer for Governor William Donald Schaefer and as an analyst for the Maryland General Assembly.

-Ms. Foster holds a B.A. degree in Business Administration from Howard University, an M.B.A from American University, and has completed Harvard University’s Senior Executives in State and Local Government Program.
+Ms. Foster, who holds a bachelor’s degree in business administration from Howard University, earned her MBA from American University and has completed the Harvard University’s Senior Executives in State and Local Government Program.